SebastianGau/ESI2.0/esi-odbc/esi-odbc.md

-# esi-variables
+# esi-odbc

-A library for upserting variables and variable groups
+A library for managing ODBC-Connections in lua

 ## Changes